 CORDEL recently published a report in December 2021 on Different Interpretations of Regulatory Requirements, studying several regulatory regimes to determine how varying interpretations of fundamental nuclear safety standards have led to significant differences in versions of the same reactor design built in different countries.

-CORDEL held its fourth regional workshop in association with the ENISS and EUR in Lyon, France on 18-20 May 2022 hosted by EDF and Framatome.
+CORDEL held its fourth regional workshop in association with the ENISS and EUR in Lyon, France on 18-20 May 2022 hosted by EDF and Framatome - summary.

 Mechanical Codes and Standards Task Force

 Vice Chair: Frédéric Beaud (EDF)